Real Estate Lingo Decoded

 Ownership: ownership is documented by the deed to a property.
 The type or form of ownership is important if there is a change in the status of the owners or if the property changes ownership.

 Payment Due Date: Contract language specifying when payments are due on money borrowed.
 The due date is always indicated and means that the payment must be received on or before the specified date.
-Grace periods prior to assessing a late fee or additional interest do not eliminate the responsibility of making payments on time.

 Personal Property: any property that is not real property or attached to real property.
 For example furniture is not attached however a new light fixture would be considered attached and part of the real property.

 Pre-Approval: a lender commits to lend to a potential borrower a fixed loan amount based on a completed loan application, credit reports, debt, savings and has been reviewed by an underwriter.
-The commitment remains as long as the borrower still meets the qualification requirements at the time of purchase.
-This does not guaranty a loan until the property has passed inspections underwriting guidelines.

 Predatory Lending: abusive lending practices that include a mortgage loan to someone who does not have the ability to repay.
 It also pertains to repeated refinancing of a loan charging high interest and fees each time.

 Prepayment: any amount paid to reduce the principal balance of a loan before the due date or payment in full of a mortgage.
 This can occur with the sale of the property, the pay off the loan in full, or a foreclosure.
-In each case, full payment occurs before the loan has been fully amortized.

-Prepayment Penalty: a provision in some loans that charge a fee to a borrower who pays off a loan before it is due
+Prepayment Penalty: a provision in some loans that charge a fee to a borrower who pays off a loan before it is due.

 Pre-Qualify: a lender informally determines the maximum amount an individual is eligible to borrow.
 This is not a guaranty of a loan.